nial0003/e25-prog2/week35a/guides/02-spring-boot-rest-api.md

     return ResponseEntity.ok(filteredPersons);
 }
 ```
-In this example, the `getPersonsByAgeAndCity` method accepts two optional query parameters: `age` and `city`.
-If they are provided, the method filters the list of persons based on these parameters.
-If no parameters are provided, it returns all persons.
+In this example, the `getPersonsByAgeAndCity`:
+- `/api/persons` → returns all persons
+- `/api/persons?age=30` → only persons with age 30
+- `/api/persons?city=copenhagen` → only persons living in Copenhagen
+- `/api/persons?age=30&city=copenhagen` → only persons with age 30 and city Copenhagen

 ---